Our Privacy Notice

 2. Who we are

-Richmond International Limited (trading as PAYA Group), is the holding company for a number of organisations, such as Acceptacard Limited, Cornerstone North Limited, QixPay Limited and LibertyPay Limited.
-The full list can be found below along with our websites.
+Richmond International Limited (trading as PAYA Group), is the holding company for a number of organisations, such as Acceptacard Limited, Cornerstone North Limited, QixPay Limited, Interactive Transaction Solutions (ITS) and LibertyPay Limited.
+The full list, including website addresses, can be found below.

 Our registered office address is: